What is Content Marketing & How to Make it Work for your Business

 Once you can answer these questions, you need resources – someone with skills to create those content assets, the tools to create the same and someone with the knowledge of posting this content across channels and mediums.

 You need someone taking charge of producing and maintaining the quality of content.
-You need the resources, such as people and digital marketing tools, to create the content.
+Allocate the resources, such as people and digital marketing tools, to create the content.

 You can hire in-house content creators, writers and designers (for graphics and visual content like creatives and videos).
 If your budget can’t fit and feed an entire team for full-time hours, you can also hire freelancers.